universal-ctags/ctags/docs/optlib.rst

 	__main__	input.py	/^if __name__ == '__main__':$/;"	f

-.. this "fields" section should probably be moved up this document, as a
+..
+TODO: this "fields" section should probably be moved up this document, as a
 	subsection in the "Regex option argument flags" section

 .. _fields: